 - renew assets based on their condition and importance - build more capacity in key areas such as Ōtaki and Waikanae water supply networks - ensure climate change is considered in all our asset management plans and proposed future upgrades.
 This is especially critical in our stormwater and coastal assets - build resilience into our critical networks such as water and wastewater - stage expenditure increases over several years to decrease the impacts on borrowing.

-Our major infrastructure projects and their timelines are outlined in the diagram on page XX, and you can find details of work in Our activities and services section page X.
+Our major capital works projects and their timelines are outlined in the table on pages 64 and 65, and you can find details of work in the Our activities and services section on page 61.